MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-google-step3-copy-to-migrations.md

 # Step 3: Copy to Drive migrations tab for Google migration

-After your Google Drives has been scanned, the drive status will show if it is error free and "Ready to migrate".
+After your Google Drives have been scanned, the drive status will show if it's error free and "Ready to migrate".

 1. From the **Drives** tab, select all Drives that have a status of "Ready to migrate".
 2. From the menu bar, select **Copy to Drive migrations**.
 You can also select one or multiple drives.
-3. A panel will appear to confirm your choices.  **Review your migration settings** and customize as needed.
-Note that the changes won't be saved until the Drive has been copied.
+3. A panel appears to confirm your choices.  **Review your migration settings** and customize as needed.
+The changes will be saved *after* the Drive has been copied.
 4. Select **Copy to Migrations**.

 :::image type="content" source="media/mm-google-copy-drives-with-settings.png" alt-text="copy google drive and review settings":::